pwilmart/TMT_PAW_pipeline/README.md

 ![slide 5](images/Slide5.png)

 The TMT reporter ion peak heights are extracted during data conversions (the first step).
-They are summarized into peptide and protein totals ONLY after proteins have been inferred (one of the last steps).
+The PAW pipeline does not do any correction factors for label reagent isotopic purity (see https://pwilmart.github.io/blog/2022/08/20/TMT-channel-crosstalk for a deeper dive on the topic).
+The peak heights are summarized into peptide and protein intensity totals **only** after proteins have been inferred (one of the last steps).
 The reporter ion channel intensity columns get added to the top-hit summary files (and are retained in the filtered top-hit summary files).
 MS2 scan sequence assignments are not trivially related to the final list of inferred proteins, so it is not trivial to directly aggregate PSM quantitative data to higher levels.
 In other words, propagating quantitative data through the pipeline (from top to bottom in the diagram) is not done.

 ---